1988 Republican Party presidential primaries

 From January 14 to June 14, 1988, Republican voters chose their nominee for president in the 1988 United States presidential election.
 Incumbent Vice President George H. W. Bush was selected as the nominee through a series of primary elections and caucuses culminating in the 1988 Republican National Convention held from August 15 to August 18, 1988, in New Orleans, Louisiana.

+Bush selected Indiana Senator Dan Quayle as his running mate, and the Republican ticket went on to win the general election against the Democratic ticket of Michael Dukakis and Lloyd Bentsen by a wide margin.
+It was the third consecutive Republican victory in a presidential election, marking the first time since President Harry S. Truman's surprise 1948 victory that any party held the White House for more than two terms.
+This was the last time an incumbent Republican vice president ran for the nomination.

 Primary race

-Vice President George H. W. Bush had the support of President Ronald Reagan and pledged to continue Reagan's policies, but also pledged a "kinder and gentler nation" in an attempt to win over some more moderate voters.
+Vice President George H. W. Bush had the private support of President Ronald Reagan and publicly pledged to continue Reagan's policies, but also pledged a "kinder and gentler nation" in an attempt to win over some more moderate voters.
 Bush faced some prominent challengers for the GOP nomination, despite his front-runner status.

-At the start of the primary election season in early 1988, televangelist Pat Robertson's campaign was attacked because of a statement he had made about his military service.
-In his campaign literature, he stated he was a combat Marine who served in the Korean War.
-Other Marines in his battalion contradicted Robertson's version, claiming he had never spent a day in a combat environment.
-They asserted that instead of fighting in the war, Robertson's primary responsibility was supplying alcoholic beverages for his officers.
-(See Education and military service).

-In 1987, Donald Trump, then known as a New York real estate executive and registered as a Republican, hinted in various television interviews that he was considering running for President.
+In 1987, Donald Trump, then known as a New York real estate executive and registered as a Republican, hinted in various television interviews that he was considering running for president.
 He took out a series of newspaper ads in The New York Times, The Washington Post, and The Boston Globe criticizing Reagan's foreign policy for being too expensive.
 He also vocally advocated reducing foreign aid to Japan, Kuwait, and Saudi Arabia; accelerating nuclear disarmament negotiations with the Soviet Union; and eliminating the federal deficit.
 Mike Dunbar, an important Republican operative, started a "draft Donald Trump" movement to try to convince him to run in the New Hampshire primaries.
 However, Trump eventually announced at a political rally arranged by Dunbar in Portsmouth, New Hampshire, that he would not seek the Republican nomination.
 Later, Trump approached Bush's campaign manager Lee Atwater asking to be considered as a possible choice for running mate.
 Bush found the request "strange and unbelievable."
 Apparently contradicting this report, Trump later asserted it was Atwater who approached him asking if he was interested in the position.
-Trump would eventually win the 2016 Republican Party presidential primaries and go on to win the presidential election against his Democratic opponent Hillary Clinton.
+Trump would eventually be elected president in 2016, and receive a second term in 2024.